 Below, point and shoot snap on the move, fresh delivered chai during a dusty two day transit journey through the middle of nowhere.

-Random People Shots - DSLR D3
+Random People Shots - DSLR Full Frame

 As mentioned in the home page, I'm just like any other street photographer getting the best out of using whatever photo gear is used on any given day no matter the location.
 Interacting on the street capturing closeup images of people has and still is part of overland journey.
-These examples of the same subject show how positive interaction works with strangers capturing images in quick succession.
+These examples of the same subject show how positive interaction works with strangers when capturing images in quick succession.
 Street photographers use different methods getting their shots.
 What I've learned over decades, is the art of using rapid interaction with subjects.
 In most cases, the results are 99% positive, like this local.
-Showing subjects the shots taken of them is priority and always appreciated.
+Showing subjects the shots taken of them is priority, always appreciated.
 Images were taken with a classic 2007 Nikon D3 and prime lens.

 Random street photography through the 1980s up to the mid 90s, were commonly street snaps captures like below.
 No one back then, including myself, didn't really care about perfect composition, so long as the subject was in focus.
 The example snap below was taken with a 200mm f/4 Nikkor lens, F2 body, and Tri-X 400. (low res digital scan image)